hashkat/hashkat/docs/keywords.md

 You can see that I have set 2 ideologies, Red and Blue.
 The weights for each ideology must be set in the regions section of the input file.

 ####regions
-**(type: n/a)** This section of the input file is for declaring different regions where the entities in the network are ‘from’.
-When an entity is created, where the entity is ‘from’ is selected randomly with weights that can be set.
+**(type: n/a)** This section of the input file is for declaring different regions where the agents in the network are ‘from’.
+When an agent is created, where the agent is ‘from’ is selected randomly with weights that can be set.
 Here you can set the weights for many different parameters, all of which is explained below.

 ####naming_regions
 **(type: string)** The name of your region can be anything that consists of a string.
 The name is a necessary part of the region so you will get a warning if it is not set.

 ####region_add_weight
-**(type: double)** As mentioned above, when an entity is added into the network, we randomly generate where they are from.
-The weights set for each region declares the probability of an entity being from a specific region.
+**(type: double)** As mentioned above, when an agent is added into the network, we randomly generate where they are from.
+The weights set for each region declares the probability of an agent being from a specific region.
 The weights for all of the regions are summed and then divided by the sum to create a probability.
 The units for the weights of each region should be the same to normalize them correctly.
 The syntax for declaring the add weight is as such:

 regions: